awsdocs/aws-systems-manager-user-guide/doc_source/sysman-proxy-with-ssm-agent.md

 # Configure SSM Agent to use a proxy<a name="sysman-proxy-with-ssm-agent"></a>

-You can configure SSM Agent to communicate through an HTTP proxy by adding the `http_proxy`, `https_proxy`, and `no_proxy` settings to an `amazon-ssm-agent.override` configuration file\.
+You can configure SSM Agent to communicate through an HTTP proxy by creating an override configuration file and adding `http_proxy`, `https_proxy`, and `no_proxy` settings to the file\.
 An override file also preserves the proxy settings if you install newer or older versions of SSM Agent\.
-This section includes procedures for *upstart* and *systemd* environments\.
+This section includes procedures for creating an override file in both *upstart* and *systemd* environments\.

 **Note**
 Instances created from an Amazon Linux AMI that are using a proxy must be running a current version of the Python `requests` module in order to support Patch Manager operations\.
 For more information, see [Upgrade the Python requests module on Amazon Linux instances that use a proxy server](sysman-proxy-with-ssm-agent-al-python-requests.md)\.